freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 Once logged in, you will see a chat-like user interface:

-- The leftmost panel shows your username, if you are logged in, or the sign-in button.
+- The top of the left panel shows your username, if you are logged in, or the sign-in button.

+- The action area of the left panel provides the ability to search for sources, toggle the sort order, select multiple sources, and delete sources.

-- The middle panel holds the list of sources that have submitted to your instance.
+- The larger portion of the left panel holds the list of sources that have submitted to your instance.
 Each source is identified to you with a two word pseudonym.
+You will also see the date of the last source activity, an icon to indicate if a source contains attachments, and a button to mark a source as starred.

-- The rightmost panel holds the conversation view.
+- The right panel holds the conversation view.
 All parts of the conversation with a specific source (messages, files, and journalist replies) will be displayed here.

-- The top panel holds a toolbar that allows you to apply actions to multiple sources at once.
-(Currently, "Delete Sources" is the only supported action.)

-- The bottom status bar will alert you to any problems (such as lack of network connectivity or issues downloading a file).

 Opening a conversation
 ----------------------